Nonmetals Oxygen Compatibility Requirements: Guide to CGA/EIGA Compliance

 Highlights

-• CGA and EIGA have recently harmonized key documents providing guidance on nonmetal oxygen compatibility.
+• CGA and EIGA harmonized key documents providing guidance and requirements for nonmetals in industrial oxygen systems.

-• Various oxygen compatibility tests help determine the fire-damage potential and ignitability of nonmetals.
+• Various oxygen compatibility tests help determine both the ignition resistance and the fire-damage potential of nonmetals.

-The Compressed Gas Association (CGA) and European Industrial Gases Association (EIGA) have recently harmonized key documents providing guidance on nonmetal oxygen compatibility:
+The Compressed Gas Association (CGA) and European Industrial Gases Association (EIGA) have harmonized key documents providing guidance and requirements for nonmetals in industrial oxygen systems:

 • CGA G-4.4 / EIGA Doc 13: Oxygen Pipeline and Piping Systems